TonyG13B/VGS1/deployment-guides/vgs-app-guide.md

 ### Step 3: Install Required Software on the Server
 We need to install Java 21, Maven, and other tools.
 This is like installing apps on your phone.

-1. In the SSH terminal, type `sudo apt update` and press Enter (updates the server's software list; "sudo" means "do this as the boss"—it might ask for a password, but the default is none, just press Enter.
+1. Type `sudo apt update` and press Enter (updates the server's software list; "sudo" means "do this as the boss"—it might ask for a password, but the default is none, just press Enter.
 Takes 1 minute.)

 2. Type `sudo apt install openjdk-21-jdk maven git wget curl -y` and press Enter (installs Java 21, Maven 3.8+, Git, and other tools.
 The "-y" says "yes to all questions".
 Takes 3-5 minutes.)